Robotics PhD Student at Columbia Univeristy

 CV| LinkedIn| Google Scholar| Lab Webpage

 Overall, I am interested in the design and control of intelligent, but simple mechanisms that can be deployed in real robotic applications.
+I enjoy working across the entire spectrum of robotics and automation, where I can leverage my expertise in mechanism design in a full-stack robotic application.

 Ph.D., Mechanical Engineering | Columbia University (2021-Present)